UK considers mandatory eye tests for older road users

 September 26, 2024

 Absenteeism is peaking at the Tesla factory in Grünheide, near Berlin.
 Management has, therefore, decided to visit employees on sick leave at home to check whether their absence is legal.
-In August, the sick leave rate among the 12,000 employees in Grünheide had risen to 17 percent; at the begThis content has been archived.
-Log […]
+In August, the sick leave rate among the 12,000 employees in Grünheide had risen to 17 percent; at the beginning of September, it was still […]

 New French Minister to block Paris’ 50 km/h on ring road?